The Premenstrual Syndrome

 - Exercise has also been shown to have a favorable modifying influence on PMS frequency and severity.
 Several studies demonstrate that women who engage in regular exercise programs do not suffer from PMS nearly as often as sedentary women.
 In addition to lowering free-estrogen blood levels, exercise also raises brain endorphin levels, improving mood and reducing anxiety and feelings of depression.26-28

 - Specific dietary supplements have proven value in normalizing the estrogen to progesterone ratio and markedly improving PMS frequency and severity:

 Black cohosh contains triterpene or saponin compounds that serve as natural building blocks of progesterone synthesis.
 It is the only known natural substance that can raise blood progesterone levels.
 Additionally, black cohosh triterpenes help to block the effects of excess estrogen on breast tissue and the uterus, toning down the PMS-promoting impact on these tissues.
-Studies of women with PMS reveal that the standardized grade of black cohosh can improve PMS symptoms when taken at a daily dosage of 40 or 80 mg twice daily (2.5 percent triterpene content).29,30 Chiropractic and Acupuncture Treatments in PMS
+Studies of women with PMS reveal that the standardized grade of black cohosh can improve PMS symptoms when taken at a daily dosage of 40 or 80 mg twice daily (2.5 percent triterpene content).29,30

 Other botanical substances have been shown to reduce PMS symptoms, such as angelica species (dong quai), red clover, and licorice root.
 However, it should be noted that these contain coumarins, and thus predispose patients to photosensitivity-induced dermatitis and internal bleeding disorders.
 They are both contraindicated with concurrent use of any anticoagulant (including aspirin), and reports of bleeding disorders in humans appear in the scientific literature in reference to the use of angelica species.
 As well, the active ingredients in licorice are known to cause high blood pressure.31,32